 Traditional roller coasters are known for the speed, anticipation, adrenaline, and excitement, but none of those are here.
 At first, the visitors may be disappointed at not having those excitements here.

-The audience is required to climb to the top of the rollercoaster on foot via a set of steep stairs.
+The audience must climb to the top of the roller coaster on foot via a set of steep stairs.
 Thus, the sculpture subtly and paradoxically plays with the conflict of promise and dissatisfaction and standstill and mobility.

 Later, visitors realize something else that is not in any other roller coaster –slowing down the feeling of creating your own fun, a plodding moment to think about speed and slow, time and life, and change and transformation.
 You might ponder whether it is the best thing to indulge in the momentarily forgotten rush of the funfair.